Poultry housing equipment: the do’s and don’ts

 With laying hens, lighting plays a major role as well.
 Think about floor eggs for example; these can be restricted to a minimum by making use of proper lighting.
 By varying in light intensity and colour, a group of chickens can for example be stimulated to lay eggs in their nests.
 If feather pecking still occurs, red LED lighting can be the solution.
 When we speak about lighting, four aspects are key: the spectrum, the spread, dimmability and the flicker index.

 This brings us to the first important aspect of lighting; the spectrum.
 Most probably you already know that a chicken is very sensitive to light; they observe a very broad light spectrum, as you can see in figure 1.
 The wavelengths of light are observed by the eyes, but also by a special gland in the hypothalamus.
 More and more research confirms that animals perform best under a broad spectrum of light.
-A spectrum in which colour is present in a major way approaches natural daylight closely.
+A spectrum in which colour is strongly present approaches natural daylight closely.

 Fig 1.
 Spectral sensitivity: chicken vs human